 Scooting swiftly along the Gemstone route from Aylesbury Town Centre to Bearbrook School and I can already see loads of bikes around – parents brining them for the pick up, bike sheds stacked full (50 bikes) and younger siblings rolling up on cycles, trikes and scooters.

 This last Bike Club for the school year, run by Jill Henderson of Mobile Cycle Training Service, shows the success of running a variety of activities – “The Bike Club has been used to enthuse children and build skills and confidence.
 As a result, many more have taken up cycle training & taken part in the Big Pedal and now ride to school regularly, through the rain too!
 We have had 78 children with their bikes and lots of parents too” said Mrs Hobbs, a parent who has been a cycle champion at the school and is on the School Travel Planning group.
 She has just handed over the reins for cycling to the Sports Co-ordinator, who happily took it on “because it is already well organised! :-)”

 Jill’s skills have allowed the youngsters to enjoy a fun hour after school, expressing themselves and learning to work with others, while building their cycling skills through fun activities on the playground.
 All the children (this ASC session was for Year 6) cycled home after the session finished, empowered and enthused, as the rain started to spot the scorched tarmac.

 Its all about the training in Edinburgh!
-31/05/2011Posted by Amy Hickman in Asda, Edinburgh, Education.
+May 31, 2011Posted by admin in : Asda, Edinburgh, Education , comments closed

 Training up leaders to deliver cycling activities is key to ensuring Bike Clubs are successful.
 Three groups in Edinburgh have recently participated in Cycling Scotland training courses thanks to funding and support they received from Bike Club.